OdyOSG/ARTEMIS/README.md

 Finally, a set of outputs may be produced and written into a local file using the writeOutputs() function.
 No patient IDs are written as outputs, with anonymised random IDs being used in their place.
+Both writeOuputs() and plotSankey() produce outputs that are automatically saved to the local working directory.

     writeOutputs(output_all, output_processed, output_eras, regStats)